Our clear and transparent process for funding research allows us to fund the best science and people.

 Improving outcomes, Changing lives

 An annual competitive call for research ideas on a theme based on a community priority.
-Find out about our open call for language and communication.
+This year our call was on the topic of language and communication.

 Future leaders awards

 This scheme aims to build a bigger and better future generation of scientists, by bridging the bottleneck in the career trajectory of scientists from leaving their PhD to becoming independent scientists.